FirstHR

 First, FLSA: a finance manager is often exempt under the executive exemption (managing the business and directing two or more employees) or the administrative exemption (high-level finance and accounting work with discretion), but the title does not decide it, so run the duties test (DOL Fact Sheet 17A).
 Second, FCRA: a third-party background check requires a standalone written disclosure and authorization, not buried in the application (FTC guidance).
 Third, bonding: a fidelity bond is sensible for money access, and is federally required for anyone handling 401(k) plan funds.

-Financial Manager Pay and Outlook (BLS, May 2024)
+Financial Manager Pay and Outlook (BLS OEWS, May 2025)

 How to Write a Finance Manager Job Description

-A strong finance manager posting takes about twenty minutes once you settle the variation, the requirements, and the compliance points.
+A strong finance manager posting takes about twenty minutes once you settle the variation, the function, the requirements, and the compliance points.
 Here is the process the templates are built around.
-If this is an early hire, the small business hiring guide covers the steps around the posting itself.

 1